cdrpl/idlemon/README.md

 ### Setup Development Environment

 1. Install Go.
-2. Make sure you have access to a running instance of MariaDB and Redis.
+2. Make sure you have access to a running instance of Postgres and Redis.
 3. Make a copy of the [example.env](/example.env) file and name it ".env".
 4. Enter the correct database credentials in the newly made .env file.
 5. Make sure a database with the same name as the DB_NAME env var exists.